The last time I spoke to my Father.

 She passed away 2 days after we had that conversation.

-One of the observations that I always took note of was – that my Grandmother seldom referred to the Ancestors in the past tense.
+One of the observations that I always took note of was – that Bigmama seldom referred to the Ancestors in the past tense.

 My brother and I remembered her declaration – mentioning it on more than one occasion.